-PickyKidPix is now in 8th grade but only less than half way through.
-She tells me that her curriculum covers Colonial America, Industrial Revolution in science, American Revolution, Civil War, French and Indian War, Constitution, and Racism.
+PickyKidPix is now in 8th grade but only less than halfway through.
+She tells me that her curriculum covers Colonial America, the Industrial Revolution in science, American Revolution, Civil War, the French and Indian War, Constitution, and Racism.

 What books should I add to this list?
 Thanks for your help!

 p.s.
 Here are all the books in this series:

 - Diversity Picture Books for 5th Grade

 - Diversity Picture Books for 6th Grade